Probabilistic programming via source code rewriting (MCX)

 MCX provides a convenient interface to interact with the model's predictive, joint prior and posterior distributions, but should you want to build something more sophisticated you can always access the underlying functions directly:

-# Get a function that draws one sample from the joint distributon
+# Get the function that computes the logprobability log_prob(model) # Get a function that draws one sample from the joint distributon joint_sampler(model) # Function that draws one sample from the predictive distribution predictive_sampler(model)

-Which should get you covered for most of your applications. log_prob, in particular, allows to you to write your model with MCX and use another library (e.g. BlackJAX) to sample from the posterior distribution.
+particular, allows to you to write your model with MCX and use another library

 How does it work?
 MCX's internals